 What is a sex-positive space?

-In a context where many people today meet online, we believe that sex-positive spaces are extremely important.
-Such spaces are not the equivalent of sex parties or swingers’ clubs, for they also include a great deal of sex education through experiential workshops, as well as offering other non-sexual activities, including bodywork, dance, singing, music, eating together, bushwalking, swimming and socialising without pressure.
+For this reason, sex-positive spaces are today so important.
+Such spaces provide much needed possibilities for people to connect in ways that are generally not allowed in our culture and precious opportunities for people to re-discover their creativity and inventiveness.
+They are not the equivalent of sex parties or swingers’ clubs, because they include a great deal of education through experiential workshops, as well as offering other activities, such as bodywork, dance, singing, music, eating together, bushwalking, swimming and socialising without pressure.

 What differentiates them is that they are spaces where sexual and erotic expression is allowed in the widest sense.
-Sex-Positive spaces are safer than other ways of connecting with people (such as dating apps) because there is a group accountability mechanism built into the structure.
-It is not only that anyone who crosses boundaries or violates consent is called to account, but that what happens is people really get to know one another.
+Sex-Positive spaces are safer than other ways of connecting with people, because there is a group accountability mechanism built into the structure.
+It is not only that anyone who violates consent is called to account, but that what happens is people really get to know one another.

 In such spaces people not only have transformational experiences, but, more importantly, they learn valuable life lessons they would be unlikely to learn otherwise, for example, in terms of their partner-choices, their relationship patterns and how they interact socially and erotically.

 Sex-positive spaces also present marvellous opportunities for the creation for empathy and compassion, when people open up and allow themselves to be seen and to be vulnerable.
 And with time they give us the courage actively to challenge the values of mainstream society and can even lead us to change our life's direction, (as happened to me).